incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 +++

-Git is the most widely used version control system in the world and it is something that every Software Craftsman should master.
+Git is the most widely used version control system in the world and it is something that every Software Craftsperson should master.

-In this article, we'll be going through five Git tricks that will make your software crafting easier.
+In this article, we'll be going through five git tricks that will make your software crafting easier.

 ## 1. Quickly set up git ssh credentials with GitHub CLI